syncfusion-content/asp.netwebforms-docs/aspnet/Chart/Chart-Types.md

 ## Box and Whisker Chart

-To render a Box and Whisker Chart, set the series type as **"boxandwhisker"** .Box and Whisker chart requires2 fields (x and y) to plot a segment.
+To render a Box and Whisker Chart, set the series type as **boxandwhisker** .Box and Whisker chart requires2 fields (x and y) to plot a segment.
 The feild y requires n number of data or it  should contain minimum of five values to plot a segment.

 {% highlight html %}